Bashir535/Math-Booking-System/README.md

 ## Run locally

 Requirements: JDK 21 and running Docker Desktop.
 The Maven wrapper is included.
-First time setup needs network access to download Maven dependencies and the PostgreSQL image.

 If `.env` does not exist, copy `.env.example` to `.env` and choose a local `DB_PASSWORD`.
 Do not commit `.env`.